dradientgescent/Kinetic-Parameter-Estimation/README.md

 > Parameter search using Genetic Algorithm

-> Combines estimation using GA for global search and NMS for local search
+> Combined estimation using GA for global search and NMS for local search

 ## Results using only Nelder-Mead simplex or only GA